xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 ## Conversation
 > Happened in real life or audio/video that I can resonate with a scene/context.

+You're **too smart for your** own good, have anyone told you that?
+I believe we can **dispense with** the bedding, your grace.
+I'm sure Tyrion did not mean to threaten the king.

 **Bits and Bytes** can wait, people can not.